 Experience: For over two decades, I have taught scientific illustration and nature journaling at biological field stations, science museums, nature centers, art museums and arts centers, libraries, and other settings.
 I also teach as a visiting instructor in college and university biology and ecology classes as well as in high school biology classes.
-I have catalyzed art-science collaborations, curated art-science exhibits and performances, founded and directed an art-science residency program, and led other activities for creative science engagement.
 See below for a list of institutions where I have taught in the past, many of which offered repeat invitations.

 Materials: I can provide all materials for participants with an added materials fee.
 Alternatively, I can provide a preferred materials list and participants can bring their own.

 Group size: The nature drawing instruction programs work best for groups of six to fifteen participants.
 Art-science lectures and discussions can be offered for any size group.

 Rates: I offer competitive rates that can be adjusted on a sliding scale.
 Rates will vary depending on requirements of the class, provision of materials, and other parameters.
 Let’s start a conversation!

 Current and Past Partnerships

 At colleges and universities, biological field stations, museums, and other organizations, I have taught as a guest lecturer in science communication, art-science, scientific illustration, and other topics of science engagement.
 Partners have included the following: